digitalocean/openapi/README.md

 ## Development

-To generate a bundle version of the specification locally, run:
+To generate a bundled version of the specification locally, run:

     make bundle